s-xiang/git-meta/README.md

 opportunity, will begin splitting code into multiple repositories.

-We discuss the architecture of git-meta in more detail in the next section, but essentially it provides a way to use standard git operations across many repositories.
+We discuss the architecture of git-meta in more detail in the next section, but essentially it provides a way to use standard Git operations across many repositories.
 Before starting on git-meta, we did investigate several existing products that take a similar approach: